carpentries/amy/docs/users_guide/index.md

 ### Automated emails

 AMY sends automated emails for workshop administration.
 The following seven email automations are currently enabled.
+The content of each email can be viewed by authorized users only.
+View by selecting `Django Admin` in the top right menu, and select `Email Templates` from the admin page.

 **Email description:** Introduction of instructors and host.
 See [Code](https://github.com/carpentries/amy/blob/develop/amy/autoemails/actions.py#L703)
 **Sent to:**  All Workshop Hosts + Instructors